Data-Driven Distributionally Robust Optimal Control with State-Dependent Noise: The Solution

-When given a new state $\mathbf{x}$, we use the trained GPs to predict the variances of the noise for each dimension, denoted as $\{\hat{v}_1, \hat{v}_2, \dots, \hat{v}_r\}$.
+When given a new state $\mathbf{x}$, we use the trained GPs to predict the variances of the noise for each dimension, denoted as $\{\hat{v}_1,\ \hat{v}_2,\ \dots,\ \hat{v}_r\}$, where $r$ is the number of dimensions.
 These predicted variances are then combined into a diagonal covariance matrix, which represents the reference distribution $q$ for the given state.

-In summary, the key idea behind Algorithm \ref{algo1} is to use GPs to model the reference distribution $q$ of the noise, which varies with the system's states.
-This is achieved by training a separate GP for each dimension of the state, using the variance of the noise obtained from MLE as the target variable.
-This approach enables us to predict the variance for each dimension of the noise given a new state, and then combine these variances into a diagonal covariance matrix to represent the reference distribution $q$.